 The Midnight Library by Matt Haig

 Nora Seed finds herself in a magical library where she can explore different versions of her life.
 With each book, she sees how her choices could have led her down various paths.
-This story feels almost like non-fiction, filled with nuggets of wisdom and life lessons.
+The Midnight Library feels almost like non-fiction, filled with nuggets of wisdom and life lessons.
+Also check out 42 The Midnight Library Book Club Questions and Snack Ideas.

 Between life and death there is a library.